oatpp/website/docs/docs/components/api-controller/README.md

 ### Authorization - Custom

-In order to implement your custom Authorization - you have to extend [AuthorizationHandler](/api/latest/oatpp/web/server/handler/AuthorizationHandler/#authorizationhandler) class.
+To implement your custom Authorization - you have to extend [AuthorizationHandler](/api/latest/oatpp/web/server/handler/AuthorizationHandler/#authorizationhandler) class.

 ### Authorization Handler Qualifier

-You may specify the exact `AuthorizationHandler` to be used on endpoint.
+You may specify the exact `AuthorizationHandler` to be used on the endpoint.

 ```cpp
 class MyController : public oatpp::web::server::api::ApiController {